Based on this premise, we are forging a new theory of justice to change the way we think about politics & economics.

 The most pressing domestic issue confronting the future of our country is the disintegration of the traditional family.
 It is in the family that we learn to take our place in the larger society, exercise our rights and duties as citizens, and leave the world a little better than we found it.

 The Family and the Government

 The family is the basic cell of all more complex societies, the government being the most complex.
 Without tightly integrated families, the entire fabric of complex societies unwinds.

 The principle of subsidiary holds that the more complex society should defer to the more simple societies if these have the resources to perform needed functions.

 The Family is not an extension of the Government, nor is it in any way subordinate to it.
-They are separate societies with their own limited autonomy.
-Each is mutually dependent on the other:
+Each is a separate society with its own limited autonomy and each is mutually dependent on the other:

-There is no need to recite the diverse influences undermining the integrity of the family, but our modern government is definitely one of them.
-It has expanded its role to the point where, without regard to the will of the people, its policies and regulations often undermine the integrity of the family by:
+There is no need to recite the diverse influences undermining the integrity of the family, but our modern Administrative State is definitely one of them.
+It undermines the separation of powers so essential in our constitution and substitutes the will of bureaucrats for the will of the people, its policies and regulations often undermine the integrity of the family by: